FizziMilk/KHABSTimetable/Harrison/Group Meeting Notes - Harrison.md

 In our project, we are aiming to design solutions  that meet a combination of societal, user, business and customer needs as appropriate , This will involve consideration of applicable health and safety, diversity, inclusion, cultural, societal, environmental and commercial matters, codes of practice and industry standards. ( page 29 ahep )

-We ensure that there is a balance of all of these within our project by scheduling appropriately and keeping the scope as intended.
+We ensure that there is a balance of all of these within our project by scheduling appropriately, keeping the scope as intended and creating software that requires little maintenance after deployment.

+-- ben
 This considers that every member of the team will not have an unrealistic workload and that the stakeholders requirements are met effectively.

 > Team Dynamics (effective team, stakeholder communication plan, how roles were assigned, task assignment)